Quality at laboratories of the UK Health Security Agency, Colindale

 UKHSA Colindale is licensed by the Human Tissue Authority (HTA; Licence number 12459) to store tissues from deceased people for scheduled purposes.
 Further information about the HTA can be obtained online.

-Obtaining consent to remove, store and use human tissues for a scheduled purpose is one of the underlying principles of the Human Tissue Act.
-UKHSA Colindale receives post-mortem samples from coroners’ post-mortems or from NHS establishments across the UK and therefore we are not in a position to either seek consent ourselves or have arrangements in place to confirm that the requirements of the Act have been complied with by the sender.
+Getting consent to remove, store and use human tissues for a scheduled purpose is one of the main principles of the Human Tissue Act.
+UKHSA Colindale receives samples from coroners’ post-mortems or from NHS establishments across the UK and therefore we are not in a position to either seek consent ourselves or have arrangements in place to confirm that the sender has complied with the requirements of the Act.

-When tissue samples from deceased people are received at UKHSA Colindale (as are all samples received at this centre) they are retained securely and confidentiality is maintained in compliance with the principles defined in the Information Security Policy, available upon request or to UKHSA users on UKHSA Pulse.
+When tissue samples from deceased people are received at UKHSA Colindale (as are all samples received at this centre) they are retained securely and confidentiality is maintained in compliance with the principles defined in the Information Security Policy.
+This policy available upon request or to UKHSA users on UKHSA Pulse.

 Information about how we protect your personal information and more about our data protection processes can be found in the Department of Health and Social Care Personal Information Charter.